 - Contact form – pretty much every website needs a contact form.
 To easily add a contact form for free, you can use the Simple Basic Contact Form plugin.

 - Speed optimization – to make sure your site loads quickly, you’ll want to use a performance plugin.
-If you followed our tutorial and are using SiteGround web hosting, you can use the free SG Optimizer plugin.
-SiteGround should have installed it by default.
-If not, you can install it yourself.
+For the best option, you can purchase the WP Rocket plugin.
+Or, for a free option, consider WP-Optimize.

 - Optin form – most websites can benefit from building an email list.
 Optin Forms is a free plugin that can help you attract email subscribers.

 - Anti-spam – because WordPress is so popular, it’s a popular target for spammers.
 To stop most comment spam, you can use the free Akismet plugin.

 In addition to the plugins above, there are two other plugins you might want to consider.

 First off, if you feel limited by the WordPress block editor, you might prefer using a WordPress page builder plugin to create some/all of your content.
 A page builder gives you a visual, drag-and-drop editor to create custom designs.
 It’s kind of like the block editor on steroids.

 Elementor is the most popular option here – the free version makes a great starting point.
 You can also consider upgrading to Elementor Pro for more features, like the ability to design your own theme or create popups.
 You can learn more in our Elementor Pro review.

 You also might want a social media share plugin.
 These plugins add share buttons to encourage your visitors to share your content on social media, which can boost your visibility there.
 Kiwi Social Share is a good free option that’s easy to use.

 If you want to add other features to your website, here are some good places to find free or premium WordPress plugins: